nevrome/mobest.analysis.2022/README.md

 - `code`: The R and shell scripts necessary to reproduce the analysis and create the figures.
 They are organised in subdirectories for different domains and roughly ordered with a leading number.
 Some scripts provide code beyond what is required to reproduce figures and results in the publication (e.g. scripts to create didactic figures for presentations).
 - `data`: The scaffold of a directory structure to hold the intermediate data output of the scripts.
 The actual data is too big to be uploaded here and therefore not part of the repository.
 - `data_tracked`: Small input data files manually created for this analysis.
-- `tables` & `plots`: Readily rendered versions of tables and plots for the publication (will be uploaded upon publication).
+- `tables` & `plots`: Readily rendered versions of tables and plots for the paper (will be uploaded upon publication). `schemata` stores figures that are not R plots and `plots_renamed` the plots with their file names changed to the names used in the paper.

 The `DESCRIPTION` and the `.Rbuildignore` file are defining this repository as an R package.
 This mechanism is only used for R package dependency management, so that all necessary packages can be installed automatically (e.g. with `remotes::install_github("nevrome/mobest.analysis.2020@", dependencies = TRUE, repos = "https://mran.microsoft.com/snapshot/2022-10-03")`).
 The `.Rproj` config file defines an RStudio project for convenient opening this repository in the [RStudio IDE](https://www.rstudio.com/products/rstudio/).